brandonaltermatt/rlcard/README.md

 ## Acknowledgements
 We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributions from the community contributors.

+## License
+This work is released under the MIT License.
+Please see the file `LICENSE.md` in this distribution for license terms.